PragnyaKalvakol/GDP-I-GROUP-4/README.md

 A chatbot is a type of software that can help customers by automating conversations and interact with them through messaging platforms.

+##### Create a Bot
+- Name your bot
+- What language will your bot speak
+- Select create
+    After a few minutes, you'll be redirected to the bot's overview 	page.
+- When the bot creation process completes, the banner changes.
+You now have full functionality in the bot and can modify any User or System topic, test out your content changes, or deploy your bot.

 ##### What is a Topic in Chatbot

 <p>A topic has trigger phrases and conversation nodes.
 Trigger phrases are phrases, keywords, and questions that a user is likely to type that are related to a specific issue.
 Conversation nodes define how a bot should respond to a trigger phrase and what it should do.</p>